 Why does this matter?

 “Every day a piece of content spends in production hurts your ROI.
-Because every hour a team wastes with an inefficient production processes is an hour they could be doing something else to improve the business.”
+Because every hour a team wastes with an inefficient production process is an hour they could be doing something else to improve the business.”

 Efficiency in marketing is going to become increasingly important.
 This will require building build systems and processes that keep things moving.